Simple Algorithms for Bad Triangle Transversals with Applications to Correlation Clustering: Introduction

-Theorem~\ref{thm:hardness2} leaves open the possibility of a constant-factor approximation with factor smaller than 2 on complete signed graphs.
-Such method cannot be based on $\lptriangle$ since its integrality gap is at least 2, even when restricted to complete signed graphs (Lemma~\ref{intgap}).
-Yet, we believe it exists, seeing that similar improvements were recently discovered for correlation clustering on complete graphs \cite{cohen2022correlation}.
+Theorem~\ref{thm:hardness2} leaves open the possibility of a constant-factor approximation with factor smaller than 2 on complete graphs.
+Such method cannot be based on $\lptriangle$ since its integrality gap is at least 2, even when restricted to complete graphs (Lemma~\ref{lem:intgap}).
+Yet, we believe it exists, seeing that similar improvements were recently discovered for CC \cite{cohen2022correlation}.

-\begin{remark} For complete signed graphs, \badt has two other existing approximation algorithms, aside from those discussed in Section~\ref{sec:resgen}.
-Both methods were designed for approximating correlation clustering, but they generate a feasible \badt solution while charging the mistakes to $\lptriangle$.
-First, the pivot algorithm from \citet{ailon2008aggregating} is a 3-approximation.
-This follows from its proof \cite{ailon2008aggregating}, which relates the mistakes made by pivot to a feasible solution to \lpdual (see Section~\ref{sec:pre}).
-Secondly, the algorithm from \citet{cao2024breaking} gives a 2.4 approximation.
+\begin{remark} \badt on complete graphs has two other existing approximations, aside from the baselines discussed in Section~\ref{sec:resgen}.
+First, the well-known pivot algorithm from Ailon et~al. \yrcite{ailon2008aggregating} is a 3-approximation.
+This follows from its proof \cite{ailon2008aggregating}, which relates the mistakes made by pivot to the dual program of $\lptriangle$.
+Secondly, Cao et~al. \yrcite{cao2024breaking} describe an algorithm that gives a 2.4 approximation.
+Although both methods were originally designed for approximating CC, they generate a feasible cover while charging the mistakes to $\lptriangle$.
+Therefore, they also approximate \badt. \end{remark}